Haywhizzz/Crypto-Assets/README.md

-# React Redux Capstone: Catalogue of Statistics
+# React Redux Capstone: Crypto-Assets

 > Build the front-end of an application to organize a browsable list of Crypto Assets that can be filtered and accessed to each Asset's details.